 Many hobbyists believe that we can notice the difference between the genus Heterometrus and genus Pandinus by checking their:

 - Claws texture (smooth in Heterometrus and pebbly in Pandinus).

-- Stinger (dark in Heterometrus and brown/light in Pandinus).
+- Stinger (generally dark in Heterometrus and brown/light in Pandinus).

 (Malaysian black scorpion)